Leverton & Sons

 Leverton & Sons Ltd is an independent family-run firm of funeral directors in Camden, London and the current funeral directors to the Royal Household.
 Established in 1789, the firm has been based in Camden for more than 200 years.
-Leverton & Sons arrange around 1,000 funerals a year and past funerals have included those of George Orwell, Kenneth Williams, Michael Foot and Margaret Thatcher.
+Leverton & Sons arrange around 1,000 funerals a year and past funerals have included those of George Orwell, Kenneth Williams, Michael Foot, Margaret Thatcher and Queen Elizabeth II.

-The firm was appointed by the Royal Household in 1991 and since then have arranged the funerals of Princess Diana, Queen Elizabeth The Queen Mother, Prince Philip and Elizabeth II.
+The firm was appointed by the Royal Household in 1991 and since then have arranged the funerals of Diana, Princess of Wales, Queen Elizabeth The Queen Mother, Prince Philip and Elizabeth II.

 History

 Leverton & Sons was founded in 1789 by John Leverton (born 1763).
 Leverton, a carpenter, had moved to London from his native Devon in the 1780s to work in coffin-making.
 The firm passed to his son and then down the family line.
-In 2022 the company is being managed by John Leverton's great-great-great-great-great grandchildren Andrew Leverton and Pippa Leverton, with Pippa's sister Hannah Leverton managing marketing and communications and former director Clive Leverton, Pippa and Hannah's father, serving as a consultant.
+In 2022 the company is being managed by John Leverton's great-great-great-great-great-grandchildren Andrew Leverton and Pippa Leverton, with Pippa's sister Hannah Leverton managing marketing and communications and former director Clive Leverton, Pippa and Hannah's father, serving as a consultant.
 The company is one of the oldest funeral directors in the United Kingdom.
 The firm is based in Mornington Crescent, Camden, where it moved in 1888, but has been based in Camden more than 200 years.
 It has branches at Golders Green, Kentish Town, Hampstead, Muswell Hill and Gospel Oak, all in north London.

 Leverton & Sons handles around 1,000 funerals a year; these have included the funerals of Sir Henry Royce (d.
 1933), George Orwell (d.
 1950), Kenneth Williams (d.
 1988), Michael Foot (d.
 2010) and Margaret Thatcher (d.
 2013).
 The firm also acted to recover the bodies of Cora Crippen, murdered by Doctor Crippen in 1910, and Joe Orton, murdered in 1967.
 For Thatcher's funeral, services the company provided included collection of the body from the Ritz Hotel; storage of the body at their mortuary in Ferdinand Place, Chalk Farm; dressing of the body and provision of a hearse and pallbearers to carry it into St Clement Danes Church.
 The firm also kept spare flags, bouquets and a hearse on hand in case any were damaged.

 Leverton & Sons won a prize at the Good Funeral Awards in 2013 for introducing an environmentally-friendly electric-powered hearse.
 In 2014 Leverton & Sons were featured in an episode of the BBC's The One Show, filmed in November 2013.
 In July 2022 the firm acquired the first Nissan Leaf electric-powered hearse.
 The vehicle cost £109,950 and was converted by British coachbuilder Wilcox Limousines.